July 1 Marks Big Change for Real Estate Recording Requirements06.30.2020

 Katz Korin Cunningham has a team of attorneys who focus on real estate law and are available to help you with any questions you may have as well as work with you throughout the transaction process.
 Learn more at https://kkclegal.com/services/... by calling 317-464-1100.

-Katz Korin Cunningham was selected for the 2019 and 2020 "Best Law Firms" rankings by U.S. News & World Report and Best Lawyers.
+Katz Korin Cunningham has been selected annually since 2015 to the "Best Law Firms" rankings by U.S. News & World Report and Best Lawyers.
 Firms included in “Best Law Firms” are recognized for professional excellence with consistently impressive ratings from clients and peers.